agthuhein/hello-world/README.md

 # hello-world
-This repository is for "Hello World" tutorial
+This repository is for "Hello World" tutorial.
+My name is Aung Thu Hein and I am a student.